geoschem/geos-chem-shared-docs/supplemental-guides/species-guide.rst

 .. option:: Snk_Period

-   Specifies the period (in days) during which the tracer sink term will be applied.
+   Specifies the period (in days) for which the tracer sink term will be applied.

 .. option:: Snk_Value

-   Specifies an initial value for the tracer sink term.
+   Specifies a value for the tracer sink term.

 .. option:: Snk_Vert